1Not to be confused with a “boob job”

 5Reconstruction can be a waiting game

-In 2015 in Canada, Rethink brought the issue of lengthy wait times to the Ontario Minister of Health who then appointed Cancer Care Ontario’s Breast Reconstruction Working Group & Expert Panel.
+Last year in Canada, Rethink brought the issue of lengthy wait times to the Ontario Minister of Health who then appointed Cancer Care Ontario’s Breast Reconstruction Working Group & Expert Panel.
 We struck an expert committee of our own and conducted a literature review and in-depth survey of patients and surgeons in Ontario to understand the scope of the wait time issues of prophylactic mastectomy and breast reconstruction surgery.

 Based on our research it was clear that there were some issues around wait times for those needing reconstruction.